BidnessForB/find-apis-action/README.md

-# Find APIs Action
+# Find and Lint APIs Action

 A GitHub Action that finds files in the current commit which have changed since the previous commit and which are parts of APIs which have been integrated with GitHub in Postman.
+Optionally, it can also lint the detected APIs using the Postman CLI.

 ## Features

 - Detects changed files between commits
 - Matches changed files against files managed by Postman in the `.postman` directory
-- Outputs JSON array with API ID, root file path, and for multi-file APIs an array of any additional files which have changed and are part of the API.
+- Outputs JSON array with API ID, root file path, and for multi-file APIs an array of any additional files which have changed and are part of the API
+- **NEW**: Optionally lints detected APIs using Postman CLI
 - Can be used as a reusable action or standalone workflow

 ## Usage

 ### As a Reusable Action

+#### Basic Usage (Detection Only)
 ```yaml
 - name: Find API Changes
   uses: bidnessforb/lint-modified-apis@v1